UnitTestBot/jacodb/design.md

 ## Features

-`Features` should be added on database startup.
-No additional feature could be added after. `Feature` could store information in database and extend basic api based on this data.
-It's expected that `Feature` uses database for storing data.
+All `JcFeature` should be added on database startup.
+No additional features could be added after that. `JcFeature` could store information in database and extend basic api based on it.

 ## Hooks

-Compilation database can be extended with hooks.
+JCDB can be extended with hooks.
 Hook is an environment extension with brings ability to implement remote api or call specific code during database lifecycle.

-Hook is called twice: after called twice when database is created and initialized properly and when it is closed.
+Hook is called twice: when database is created and initialized properly and when it is closed.